 A diffusion model is a generative model that consists of forward and backward processes:

 where $q(x_0)$ represents the data distribution, $q(x_t|x_{t-1})$ denotes the transition kernel which gradually adds noise to data objects, $p(x_T)$ is the prior distribution from which the diffusion model begins generation, and $p_{\theta}(x_{t-1}|x_t)$ is the trainable transition kernel used for step-by-step object denoising during the sampling procedure.
 The original training objective for the backward process is the Evidence Lower Bound (ELBO).
 Alternatively, in continuous spaces, diffusion models can be reformulated using \textit{score-matching}.
-In this framework, the model is trained to approximate the \textit{conditional score} $\nabla_{x_t}\log q(x_t|x_0)$, while sampling relies on the \textit{unconditional score} $\nabla_{x_t}\log q(x_t)$.
+In this framework, the model is trained using the \textit{conditional score} $\nabla_{x_t}\log q(x_t|x_0)$ which allows it to approximate the \textit{unconditional score} $\nabla_{x_t}\log q(x_t)$ required for sampling.

 Finally, for data with complex internal structures, one can factorize objects into several components and define a separate diffusion process for each of them.
 As an example, crystals can be factorized into three components: lattice matrix, fractional coordinates of atoms and atom types, where each component belongs to a space with a specific geometry that differs from the others.
-In the model, which we extend in this work, the crystal structure is decomposed into a lattice matrix, fractional atomic coordinates, and atom types --- each residing in a space with distinct geometric properties.
+In the model, which we extend in this work, the crystal structure is decomposed into a lattice matrix, fractional atomic coordinates, and atom types -- each residing in a space with distinct geometric properties.
 In this setting, the sampling procedure requires simultaneous denoising of all these components.
 Therefore, we can use a single neural network, which takes the noisy versions of all object components and denoises them according to their respective diffusion processes.
 In this way, the diffusion model for each component is conditioned on the noisy versions of all object components forming a \textit{joint diffusion model}.
 The resulting training objective is a weighted sum of the objectives from all diffusion processes.